mmu-webdesign/Level4-web-term-1/CSS/css02/16-single-column.md

 ## Checklist

-**To follow** -  we are working on a checklist for this exercise to enable you to check that you have fulfilled exercise the brief.
+Checklist - [Download the checklist](media/checklist-CSS2-exercsie-16.pdf) for this exercise to enable you to check that you have fulfilled exercise the brief.

+End